 Which of these things to do in Portsmouth, NH, would be first on your list?
 Have you ever been to a location that surprised you?
 Let me know in the comments below!

 Disclosure: Some of the links in this post about the Best Things to Do in Portsmouth, NH are affiliate links, meaning, at no additional cost to you, I earn a commission if you click through and make a purchase.
-This helps me keep the content on my website free, like this post about the Best Things to do in Portsmouth, NH!
+This helps me keep the content on my website free, like this post about how to spend a day trip to Portsmouth, NH.

 - Ultimate 10-Day Coastal New England Itinerary